lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 Each time you change Shareaholic's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
 We highly recommend the [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugin for this purpose.

 == Changelog ==
+= 8.13.1 (2019-06-05) =
+* Bugfix: fixed issue where plugin could not be activated on some webhosts due to an unnecessary code comment

+= 8.13.0 (2019-05-24) =
+* Support for authenticated Facebook Graph API calls from the Server Side Share Counts API.
+Fixes issue with significantly reduced Share Counts from Facebook in some cases.
+Please turn on the Server Side Share Count API from the Advanced Settings tab.
+You will need to save your [Facebook App ID and Secret keys](https://support.shareaholic.com/hc/en-us/articles/360028605231).

 = 8.12.6 (2019-05-06) =
 * Updated Admin Submenu order
 * Updated CDN path